-The Agenda that will be printed in the Federal Register for fall 2010 will, in general, follow the organizational pattern of prior fall editions of the Unified Agenda but will display only The Regulatory Plan and the information required in the regulatory flexibility agenda, along with agency preambles.
-Part II of the Federal Register on the day of publication will have RISC's Introduction to the Plan and the Agenda, followed by the entire Regulatory Plan.
+The Agenda that will be printed in the Federal Register for spring 2012 will, in general, follow the organizational pattern of prior spring editions of the Unified Agenda but will display only the information required in the regulatory flexibility agenda, along with agency preambles.
+Part II of the Federal Register on the day of publication will have RISC's Introduction to the Agenda.
 The individual agency agendas will then appear in separate parts, organized alphabetically in four groups: Cabinet departments; other executive agencies; the Federal Acquisition Regulation, a joint authority; and independent regulatory agencies.
 Departments may be divided into their component agencies.
 If an agency has no entries in the printed Federal Register version of the Agenda, its preamble will not be printed, and the agency will not have a separate part in the Federal Register.